Skip to main content

 Wikipedia

 Christine de Pizan or Pisan (French: [kʁistin pizɑ̃] , Middle French: [krisˈtinə piˈzã]; born Cristina da Pizzano; September 1364 – c.
-1430), was an Italian-born French poet and court writer for King Charles VI of France and several French dukes.
+1430), was an Italian-born French court writer for King Charles VI of France and several French royal dukes, in both prose and poetry.

 Continue reading at Wikipedia...
 Wikipedia content provided under the terms of the Creative Commons BY-SA license